strategicdata/pmhc-mds-spec/doc/data-model-and-specifications.rst

 across PHN-commissioned services:

-- **One episode at a time for each client, defined at the level of the provider organisation / clinician**
+- **One episode at a time for each client, defined at the level of the provider organisation**

-  While an individual may have multiple *Episodes of Care* over the course of their illness, they may be considered as being in only one episode at any given point of time for **any particular PHN-commissioned provider organisation/clinician**.
+  While an individual may have multiple *Episodes of Care* over the course of their illness, they may be considered as being in only one episode at any given point of time for **any particular PHN-commissioned provider organisation**.
 The implication is that the care provided by the organisation to an individual client at any point in time is subject to only one set of reporting requirements.